 Application Process and Timelines

-Clinical Research Training Fellowships, including Leeds-Manchester CRTFs, projects are now available to review.
-Please visit the Research Opportunities page to find all CRTF opportunities.
+Applications for our Clinical Research Training Fellowships to commence in 2022, including Leeds-Manchester CRTFs, are now closed.
 The timelines for applications for CRTFs are as follows:

 - Week commencing 11th October 2021 – Projects available to review